aehimself/AEGitrepository/README.md

 - Pruning remotes from branches with no existing upstream
 ### Branches
 - Rebasing a branch on any local/remote branch.
 Also includes aborting and continuing previous rebases.
 - Merging any local/remote branch into a local one.
-Also includes aborting and continuint previous rebases.
+Also includes aborting and continuing previous merges.
 - Checking out a branch or commit, keeping track of actually checked out object
 - Listing available local and remote branches
 - Get incoming (pull) / outgoing (push) commit count